octoprobe/testbed_micropython/docs/fixes_for_known_problems/index.rst

 DUT NUCLEO_WB55: Remotely flash bluetooth stack
 ---------------------------------------------------

-This will bring the NUCLEO_WB55 into boot mode.
+This will bring the NUCLEO_WB55 into programming mode.

 .. code-block:: bash